bgamari/ghc-wiki-import/data-parallel/closure-conversion.md

 One option for implementing closure-conversion is to represent closure-converted types as an indexed type whose type index is the original type and to combine that indexed type in a type class with methods for converting between closure-converted and vanilla terms.
 The details are under [indexed closure conversion](data-parallel/closure-conversion/indexed).
 There are two potential benefits for this approach: (1) we will probably have to do something similar for vectorisation anyway - see the requirements of vectorisation? - and (2) it seems that we need less bookkeeping (e.g., the name of a closure converted data type is just the indexed type with the original data type as its index).
 However, there are problems, too; in particular, as we currently don't have class contexts and polytypes as type indexes.

+### Closure conversion without classes

+Here is an [alternative scheme](data-parallel/closure-conversion/class-less) that does no rely on conversion classes.

 ### Requirements of closure conversion